Updated July 10, 2023

 - Unlike the big banks and credit unions that deal in various financial products, mortgage banks offer only mortgage loan products.
 So, they can focus on a single product and develop extensive expertise, demonstrated while processing and closing mortgage loans.

-- The mortgage banks usually operate through a mix of online and retail branches, unlike big banks, which operate primarily through retail locations.
+- Mortgage banks usually operate through a mix of online and retail branches, unlike big banks, which operate primarily through retail locations.
 This results in a lean cost structure.

 Disadvantages of Mortgage Bank